pedroGoffi/Pietra/README.md

 - **Custom Flags**: With custom flags like `@flag("struct_reassign")` and `@flag("new_allocator")`, Pietra Lang can be extended with specific behavior that the user can define.

 - **Cross-Platform Support**: The language is designed to be cross-platform, making it suitable for a variety of hardware architectures and operating systems.

+- **Custom Memory Allocators**: Pietra Lang supports custom memory allocators, which can be enabled using specific flags.
+This allows users to manage memory in a way that best suits their application's needs.

 ---